keketso-prog/keketso-prog/README.md

  # Project 3: Amazon Lex chatbot

+This project demonstrates how to build a conversational quiz bot using Amazon Lex that tests learners on their knowledge of Amazon S3.
+It showcases chatbot design, intent handling, and interactive learning using AWS cloud services.

+ # What we did
+Built an interactive quiz chatbot using AWS Lambda and Amazon Lex that tests users' knowledge of Amazon S3.
+The bot guides users through a 10-question quiz with personalized feedback and scoring

+# Some of the AWS services used

+- Amazon lambda
+- Amazon lex

+# Technical implementations

+- Built a quiz chatbot using Amazon Lex with custom intents and sample utterances
+- Implemented quiz logic to validate user responses and control conversation flow
+- Integrated AWS Lambda to process user answers and return dynamic responses to Amazon Lex

 ## 💪 What I Bring

 - **Dedication:** I don't give up when things get tough